Working with run logs

 If you want to find logs for a specific flow run id, type the full id into the search field - for example:

-You must enter the id in full - partial elements are not matched.
+You must enter the id in full; partial elements are not matched.

-A flow run id search is not case sensitive - entering 01j6errxr432r4k4dh41y5ttpc
+A flow run id search is not case sensitive.
+Entering 01j6errxr432r4k4dh41y5ttpc is the same as 01J6ERRXR432R4K4DH41Y5TTPC or 01J6eRRxR432r4K4DH41Y5ttPC.

 If you want to find logs for a process flow that you only know by name, type any part of the name into the search field - for example: